Hope Road… You can’t change your past. But what about your future?

 Genre: Crime-Detective, Thriller, Mystery, Drama

-Author Information: John was born in West Yorkshire, England, in 1967.
+John Barlow was born in West Yorkshire, England, in 1967.
 He worked as a musician before studying English Literature at Cambridge University and language acquisition at Hull University.
 After teaching English for several years, he moved to Spain to write full-time, and has been there ever since.
 He is married to Susana, with whom he has two sons.
 They currently live in the Galician city of A Coruna.

 John Barlow’s prize-winning fiction and non-fiction has been published by HarperCollins/William Morrow, Farrar, Straus & Giroux, 4th Estate and various others in the UK, US, Australia, Russia, Italy, Germany, Spain and Poland.